Reflections on Bayh-Dole by “industry leaders”–who are, apparently, mostly shills out shilling for (and to) the pharmaceutical industry.

 True!
 Bayh-Dole enables universities to do exclusive deals on inventions made in federally funded work with pharmaceutical companies, and do those deals without public oversight or right of appeal.
 Even inventors don’t have a right of appeal.
 By “promoting innovation” Korn means, apparently, suppressing industry access to an invention in favor of granting access to a single company, who then effectively becomes the new owner of the invention.
 If no company comes forward to take the deal, then “promoting innovation” means “denying access to everyone until someone infringes, and then suing them.”
 The value in such deals, however, derives from denying open access (someone pays to prevent others from having), from the prospect of monopoly pricing if a product is ever produced (others pay more because there are no alternatives), and from suing for compensation for having been denied the value of denying open access and a financial share of monopoly pricing (that is, by others practicing an invention, even if the invention owner is not itself practicing the invention).
 There’s even value in speculating on the future value of any of these positions–in the future, someone might be willing to pay to block all others, or pay to create an opportunity for monopoly pricing, or pay to for the opportunity to troll or infringement if anyone does start using the invention.
-There’s money everywhere to be had everywhere in matters of patenting improvements to public health, and apparently it is a public good for university administrators to be in there grubbing for their share along with the best of the grubbers. ‘
+There’s money to be had everywhere in matters of patenting improvements to public health, and apparently it is a public good for university administrators to be in there grubbing for their share of that money along with the best of the grubbers. ‘

 How such dealings “promote innovation” must be left to the imagination because there’s not much logic to follow.
-The implication is that companies in the pharma industry will refuse to use anything that they cannot have exclusively.
-To offer exclusive licenses, then, promotes innovation in the sense that without new stuff with exclusive rights available from universities, pharma companies would have nothing new to develop and market.
+The implication is that companies in the pharma industry will refuse to use anything that they cannot have and exploit exclusively.
+To offer exclusive licenses, then, according to the “experts,” promotes innovation in the sense that without new stuff with exclusive rights available from universities, pharma companies would have nothing new to develop and market.
 That’s a strange position.
 If that is the case, then we might expect pharma companies also not to use federally funded research results generally, if not patented and available for exclusive license.
 Whether a thing is patented or not would not be the criterion.
 What would matter would be the exclusive rights, and published information would necessarily lack such exclusivity.
 But no, it appears pharma company scientists do read publications and do attend conferences, even when they cannot acquire exclusive rights.
 So the “promote innovation” by means of exclusive licenses must have some other secret meaning for Dr. Korn–or maybe he doesn’t much care what he means and he is just bullshitting us with nice-sounding words.

 What then about “contamination”?
 It’s still there, imbedded in the “first actual reduction to practice” prong of the scope of federal interest in inventions made in work supported by the federal government.
 First actual reduction to practice means, for pharmaceuticals, testing to demonstrate efficacy and safety in use by humans.
 If a pharmaceutical company does that testing on its own, then it is free and clear of federal claims.
 If, however, the company becomes a party to a federal funding agreement, then whatever it invents in any “development” work on the compound, when it acquires all substantial rights, also becomes a subject invention–subject to the controls of the standard patent rights clause authorized by Bayh-Dole.
 A company may become a party to a funding agreement by assignment, substitution of parties, or subcontract.
 If, for instance, a university licenses exclusively all substantial rights in an invention–to make, use, and sell–then the license operates as an assignment.
 Bayh-Dole requires (35 USC 202(c)(7)(A)) that any assignment of a subject invention by a nonprofit must require that the assignee accept the nonprofit’s patent rights clause.
 The company must, for whatever development work it then does, operate under Bayh-Dole as a nonprofit.
 It sounds like a poison pill!
 And it would be if anything having to do with public protections operated in Bayh-Dole.
 But Bayh-Dole has been corrupt from day one, and federal agencies don’t enforce the public protections, and therefore anything goes, and there’s no “contamination” in practice, although there would be if the law were, well, an actual law and not a sham.